webrecorder/browsertrix-crawler/README.md

 - To include automated text extraction for full text search, add the `--text` flag.

-- To limit the crawl to a maximum number of pages, add `--limit P` where P is the number of pages that will be crawled.
+- To limit the crawl to a maximum number of pages, add `--pageLimit P` where P is the number of pages that will be crawled.

 - To limit the crawl to a maximum size, set `--sizeLimit` (size in bytes)